ilucasgoncalves/VAVL/README.md

 * This script extracts audios from videos and convert audios to 16Hz and mono-channel using code in ``audio_extraction``
 * This script also extract faces from videos, align the faces, and extract features to be used for training/inference.
 It uses code in ``facial_features``

+## Running the model
+* All model files are located in `VAVL`
+* Enter the correct path to the downloaded pre-trained wav2vec model in [line 114 of train.py](https://github.com/ilucasgoncalves/VAVL/edit/main/VAVL/train.py#L114)